Kawashima Naniwa

 Kawashima Naniwa (Japanese: 川島浪速; Kawashima Naniwa; 1865–1949) was a Japanese continental rōnin, known for his activities supporting the Qing dynasty.
-He was the foster father of the Japanese spy Kawashima Yoshiko, who was the biological daughter of the Manchu Prince Su Shanqi.
+He was the foster father of the Japanese spy Kawashima Yoshiko, who was the biological child of the Manchu Prince Su Shanqi.

 Biography

 Early life and service in China

 Kawashima Naniwa was born on 23 January 1866, to a samurai family in the castle town of Matsumoto in Shinano Province.
 In 1882, he enrolled at the Tokyo School of Foreign Languages and studied Chinese.
 He left school in 1885 and began traveling in China.
 Kawashima returned to Japan due to illness in 1889.

 Kawashima followed the Japanese army as an interpreter in the First Sino-Japanese War in 1894.
 After the Japanese victory he worked for the Government-General of Taiwan, before returning to Japan in 1897 to serve as a Chinese teacher at the Army Academy and Tokyo Higher Normal School.

 In August 1900, Kawashima again went to China as an interpreter with the Japanese contingent of the Eight-Nation Alliance forces during the Boxer Rebellion.
 He was also made a civilian official in the military police section.
 After the allied forces occupied Beijing, he was charged with training police officers among the Chinese.
 Upon the reversion of control to the Qing government, they left this police force intact and contracted Kawashima to help create a modern police organisation.
 Kawashima organised a police academy in Beijing and served as its principal.
 Kawashima became a close friend of Shanqi, the 10th Prince Su, who was chief of the new police force, and later interior minister.